 - Liquid Amino Acids - Trader Joe’s Organic Coconut Aminos Seasoning Sauce is soy and gluten free.
 Flavor-wise, coconut does not come to mind.
 It can be used as a Bragg’s or soy sauce substitute, though not quite as salty, and with a touch of sweetness.
 If your not avoiding soy Braggs Amino Acids - is a non fermented liquid protein concentrate made from non-gmo soybeans and water (like soy sauce).
 No table salt is added.
 It has 16 essential amino acids and is a good sub for Tamari, Worcestershire and Soy Sauces.
 It adds a umami flavor, savory taste to the vegan taco meat.

 - Cauliflower instead of rice - we love rice as much as the next person but cauliflower plus pecans turn what could be a guilty pleasure into just a pleasure, very corny but true.
-This Chipotle copycat cauliflower rice is great with this bowl or perfect as a side.
+Store bought cauliflower rice is a time saver.
+You can also make our Chipotle copycat cauliflower rice which goes great with this bowl or perfect as a side.

 Can I Make Ahead, Freeze & Substitutes

 Unfortunately we are allergic to walnuts but we’ve seen a number of vegan meat substitutes using walnuts like this Pinch of Yum sauce Walnut Chorizo Taco recipe.
 We wouldn’t recommend cashews and peanuts because of the strong flavors associated with those nuts.
 You can make a day ahead the mixture keeps well in the refrigerator in a lidded container.
 We frozen for up to two weeks without any issues to the flavor and texture but honestly good luck with having any left over to freeze.

 How To Make The Pecan Meat Taco With Easy Cauliflower Cilantro Lime Rice